kwakuemma37/Azure-lessons/README.md

      - User sessions are isolated in both single and multi-session environments.
 ### Multi-session Windows 10 or Windows 11 deployment
      - Provides more consistent experience with broader application support compared to windows server-based OSs.

+## Describe Azure Containers
+     Containers let you run multiple instances of an  application on a single host machine.
+### What're containers
+      - A virtualization environment
+      - Multiple containers can be run on a single physical or virtual host, like virtual machines
+      - You don't manage the operating system of a container (with VM you have to)
+      - Containers are
+            -- light weight,
+            -- designed to be scaled out,
+            -- designed to be stopped dynamically
+      - As application demand increases you can create and deploy VMs but containers are light weight and a more agile method
+      - Designed to let you respond to changes
+      - Can be quickly restared when there's crash or hardware interruption.
+#### cons of VM
+       - Can run only one OS at a time
+       - If applications require different runtime environments, they require several VMs.
+       - Can be slow to start or take a snapshot because it emulates a full computer

+       NB: Virtual machine virtualize the hardware: Containers virtualize the Operation system

+#### VMs or containers
+     - VM
+          - When complete control of OS is required
+     - Containers
+      - When Portability is required
+      - Performance required.
+### Azure container instances
+      - containers are PaaS offerings.
+      -

+## Azure Functions
+     - Event driven,
+     - Severless compute option,
+     - Doesn't require maintaining VMs or containers
+     - No need to keep provisioned resources when there're no events: event wakes the function.
+     - Responsibility of managing underlying servers are already taken care by the platform
+     - Ideal when concerned about only the code running your service and not about the underlying platform or infrastructure.
+     - Commonly used when needed to perform a task in response to  and event
+           - often via a REST request
+           - timer
+           - message from another Azure service
+     - Good choice when demand is variable
+## Benefit of Azure functions
+     1. No infrastructure management; simply deploy your code, and it runs with high availability
+     2. Scalability
+            - Applicaitons continue to run, irrespective of the workload
+            - can scale from nothing to 10s of thousands of requests without any configurations
+            - Only pay for what you use.
+                   - Resources are only allocated from a direct action
+                   - Only pay for code running time instead of resources used (resources used are automatically deallocated).

+    Functions can be
+      - Stateles : behaves as it is restarted everytime it responses to an event
+      - Sateful (Durable functions): A context is passed throught the function to keep track prior activity